 - clockwise direction starting from Puerto Williams is highly recommended

 - you will need to walk or hitchhike back to town

-The easiest and safest way to do Dientes is with a guide.
+Though it’s possible to do the Circuit independently, it’s easiest to do Dientes is with a guide.
 We’ve not used any of these services:

-The only gear store stocks some types of stove fuel, knives, tents, sleeping bags, etc. You can also rent a GPS there that has the circuit route uploaded.
+The main gear store —Shila — sells and rents some types of stoves, knives, tents, sleeping bags, etc. You can also rent a GPS there that has the circuit route uploaded.